cmp-202/ssh2shell/README.md

    //To close the connection us this.connection.close() },

-  //Optional: callback funtion definition called when the stream closes
+  //Optional: callback function definition called when the stream closes
   callback:           function( sessionText ){
     //sessionText is the full session response filtered and notifications added
     //Is overridden by SSH2shell.connect(callback)